becodeorg/static-resources/README.md

 This is a private repository only viewable and editable by Becode coaches on Github but all its content is published on Github Pages.
 So take care to only publish stuff if you are 100% sure you want it to be fully public.

+Also, **never modify, move, change or replace anything in this repo**.
+You have no way to know if some ressource is used or not.
+Just add new content if you need it.

 To access a file you put in this repo just use the URL `https://becodeorg.github.io/static-ressources/<ressource path>`.